RafaelOkabe246/dio-lab-open-source/community/RafaelOkabe246.md

 # About me

+**My cool lore (recommend to read it first):** <br>
   Hello, I am RafaelOkabe246, or just Rafael.
-I am a **Back-end** mage that is learning **Front-end** spells to become a **Full stack** developer.
+I am a **Back-end** mage that is learning **Front-end** spells to become a **Full stack** grand wizard (developer).
 My journey began when I discover a new mission in my guild (college) blackboard.
 The announcement excited me, it was my chance to increase my level and upgrade my skill tree.
-With that in mind, I package my items and departed.
+With that in mind, I package my items and departed. <br>

   For a while, it was strange to switch from the usual and user friendly GitHub Desktop to a more "low level" aproach like GitBash, but after sometime the commands started makes sense in my head and soon I was able to cast "fireballs (commits)" and "energy manipulation (clone repository)" to overcome the challanges.
+I am excited to move foward and find some lord that would accept my services.

+**My real life lore:** <br>
+Hello!
+My name is Rafael Okabe, I'm a game programmer, writer in my spare time and passionate to learn new things.
+I started developing my first games when I was 12 years old on the Scratch platform.
+And since then my passion for game development has only grown.
+In 2019, I started studying the programming language C# and in the following year I participated in my first Game Jam, in which I made my first game in Unity.
+I am currently studying Game Development at Senac.

 ***
 <br>